-At the request of the Fire Commissioner, 1 transmit herewith an ordinance approving a collective bargaining agreement with the Chicago Fire Fighters Union, Local No. 2.
+At the request of the Corporation Counsel and the Budget Director, I transmit herewith an ordinance approving an agreement between the City of Chicago and the Chicago Fire Fighters Union, Local No. 2.

 Your favorable consideration of this ordinance will be appreciated.